Christmas Pudding Ice Cream – no churn recipe

 - 450 g Christmas pudding

-- Add the double cream and condensed milk to a bowl and mix together with a whisk.
+- Add the double cream and condensed milk to a bowl and mix together with an electric whisk, or use some arm strength and do it by hand.

 - Sieve in the icing sugar and mixed spice and mix together until it thickens.